QuadRank: Engineering a High Throughput Rank: Background

 Most data structures are schematically depicted in \cref{ranks}.

-\parag{Terminology.} For later reference, we summarize our terminology, mostly following \cite{poppy} and \cite{pasta}.
-The raw data is split into \emph{superblocks} (the first level, L1) that are further split into \emph{blocks} (L2). \emph{Block} is used for both the raw bits themselves, as well as the cache line containing them.
-For each superblock, an L1 \emph{offset} is stored, representing the number of 1-bits before the superblock.
-For each block, an L2 \emph{delta} is stored, typically representing the number of 1-bits preceding it inside the superblock.
+\parag{Terminology.} For later reference, we summarize our terminology.
+The raw data is split into \emph{superblocks} (the second level, L2) that are further split into \emph{blocks} (L1). \emph{Block} is used for both the raw bits themselves, as well as the cache line containing them.
+For each superblock, an L2 \emph{offset} is stored, representing the number of 1-bits before the superblock.
+For each block, an L1 \emph{delta} is stored, typically representing the number of 1-bits preceding it inside the superblock.
+Conceptually, these levels form a \emph{summary tree}, named as such by Kurpicz et al. \cite{rank-select-theory-practice}.
+We follow their notation, and number the levels of the tree \emph{bottom-up}, breaking tradition with e.g. the presentation in \cite{poppy} and \cite{pasta}.
+The root has all superblocks (L2) as children, each superblock has its contained blocks (L1) as children, and each block has the contained bits as children.

 The \emph{overhead} of a data structure is the increase in space consumption relative to the size of the input data.
 We use bp (base pair) as the unit for 2-bit encoded DNA characters, and occasionally use the Rust syntax \texttt{u64} for a 64-bit variable and \texttt{u64x4} for a 256-bit SIMD register containing 4 64-bit words.
 A \emph{symbol} is an element of the alphabet \(\Sigma\), whereas a \emph{character} is an element of a string.

 \parag{Classic succinct approach.} As a baseline, Jacobson \cite{succinct-data-structures} stores the bitvector, and additionally two levels of blocks alongside this. \emph{Blocks} consist of \(\lfloor\log(n)/2\rfloor\) bits, and \(\lfloor\log n\rfloor\) blocks form a \emph{superblock}.
-The first level L1 of the tree then contains a \(\lceil \log n\rceil\) bit \emph{offset} for each superblock, counting the number of set bits preceding it.
-The second level L2 stores for each block a \(\lceil\log \log n\rceil\) bit \emph{delta} counting the number of one bits preceding it inside its superblock.
+Level L2 of the tree then contains a \(\lceil \log n\rceil\) bit \emph{offset} for each superblock, counting the number of set bits preceding it.
+Level L1 stores for each block a \(\lceil\log \log n\rceil\) bit \emph{delta} counting the number of 1-bits preceding it inside its superblock.
+The number of 1-bits in a (prefix of) a block is obtained via a lookup in a precomputed table of size \(2^{(\log n)/2} = \sqrt n\).